puiterwijk/flask-oidc/docs/index.rst

 Resource server
 ---------------

-Also, if you have implemented an API that can should be able to accept tokens issued by the OpenID Connect provider, just decorate those API functions with :meth:`~flask_oidc.OpenIDConnect.accept_token`::
+Also, if you have implemented an API that should be able to accept tokens issued by the OpenID Connect provider, just decorate those API functions with :meth:`~flask_oidc.OpenIDConnect.accept_token`::